This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Necklace of Amulets, 1980-1801 B.C.
 Carnelian, feldspar, and amethyst, Source - Wikimedia Commons

-Ancient Egypt
+Mourning Jewelry in Ancient Egypt

-Ancient Rome
+Mourning Jewelry in Ancient Rome

 The Romans also had their mourning customs, which included the use of jewelry.
 Women would wear dark clothes and mourning rings, often inscribed with the name of the deceased and phrases like "Ave atque vale" (Hail and farewell).

-The Middle Ages to the Renaissance
+Mourning Jewelry in The Middle Ages and the Renaissance

-During the middle ages, jewelry became more subdued, reflecting the era's somber attitude toward death.
+During the middle ages, mourning jewelry became more subdued, reflecting the era's somber attitude toward death.
 However, the Renaissance brought a resurgence of interest in commemorative items.
 In medieval Europe, the focus was on religious symbols and the afterlife.
 Mourning jewelry from this period often featured crosses, saints, and angels, reflecting the deep Christian faith of the time.

 Reliquary Pendant, c.
 1550-1600 - Source - Wikimedia Commons

-The Seventeenth and Eighteenth Centuries
+Mourning Jewelry in The Seventeenth and Eighteenth Centuries

 Mourning jewelry gained significant popularity during the seventeenth and eighteenth centuries, especially in England, where it became an integral part of mourning customs.